 The vision for the PSCC was unveiled to the public at a community meeting on Aug.
 22, 2018.
-The images shown here do not represent the final design, as project costs are still being confirmed.

 South Sound 911’s public safety communications center (PSCC) will include space for 911 and police and fire dispatch, a municipal emergency operations center EOC), administration, records and public counter services.
 It will be constructed to meet National Fire Protection Association (NFPA), National Emergency Number Association (NENA), and Federal Emergency Management Agency (FEMA) standards for essential facilities.

 Beginning April 2018, South Sound 911’s PSCC entered into the schematic design phase, which concerns the building’s functional layout.
 South Sound 911 staff at all levels began providing input on spatial needs, workflows and departmental relationships.
 That work generated a basic layout of the three-story building, from which the exterior could be designed.
 (See the basic space plans for the ground level, second level and third level.)

 While some aspects of the building are more traditional in design, such as the offices and administrative space, some aspects of the building require more open space, such as the communications operations area.
 The architects drew inspiration from many sources, including museums, where there is a need for large spaces, controlled lighting, and typically do not have many windows.
 Acoustical engineers will provide insight on ways to help control sound, so the critical work of answering 911 calls and dispatching responders will not be burdened by unwanted environmental noise.